 3. What is the best type of material to use for your deck?

 What is the best type of material to use?

-As a Trex Pro, Green Side Up Contracting recommends Trex low maintenance decking which will out last all wood options.
-Although your initial investment will be higher, the lack of maintenance costs, the aesthetics and enjoyment, the longevity and the added value it brings when selling your home, your investment out way going with the lower quality material options.
+As a Trex Pro, Green Side Up Contracting recommends Trex low maintenance decking, which will outlast all wood options.
+Although the initial investment will be higher, the lack of maintenance costs, aesthetics and enjoyment, longevity, and added value it brings when selling your home outweigh going with lower quality material options.